bwmarrin/discordgo/README.md

 # What Works

-Low level functions exist for the majority of the REST and Websocket API.
+Current package provides a **low level direct mapping** to the majority of Discord REST and Websock API.

 * Login/Logout
 * Open/Close Websocket and listen for events.